-For the password that is used in key derivation, 128 bits of entropy are generated from the system DRBG, then converted into 40 digits (3.2 bits of entropy per digit), which are then broken into groups of five digits that are each multiplied by 11 to create six digit groupings for parity/correctness checking on user entry.
+For the password that is used in key derivation, 128 bits of entropy are generated by BitLocker using the FIPS Approved system DRBG provided by CNG.SYS.
+Note that this generation occurs post-boot, which is beyond the scope of the Boot Manager.
+The entropy is then converted from the system DRBG, then converted into 40 digits (3.2 bits of entropy per digit), which are then broken into groups of five digits that are each multiplied by 11 to create six digit groupings for parity/correctness checking on user entry.
 This password has 128-bit security.
-The upper bound for the probability of having this parameter guessed at random is 1/(2^128).
+The upper bound for the probability of having this parameter guessed at random is 2-128.
 This probability is not only based on the length of the password, but also the difficulty of guessing it.